-In 2008, the Company initiated a 2008 Restructuring Plan that consisted of severance and associated costs related to the reduction of 329 full-time positions in China, North America, Latin America, and Europe, all at its Papermaking Systems segment.
+In 2008, the Company initiated its 2008 Restructuring Plan that consisted of severance and associated costs related to the reduction of 329 full-time positions in China, North America, Latin America, and Europe, all in its Papermaking Systems segment.
 These actions were taken to adjust the Company's cost structure and streamline its operations in response to the weak economic environment, which accelerated in the fourth quarter of 2008, and its negative impact on current and projected order volumes, especially in its stock-preparation equipment product line.
-The Company recorded additional restructuring costs, which consisted of severance and associated costs of \$157,000, in the first six months of 2009 associated with its 2008 Restructuring Plan.
+The Company recorded additional restructuring costs of \$450,000, which consisted of severance and associated costs of \$263,000 and facility-related costs of \$187,000, in the first nine months of 2009 associated with its 2008 Restructuring Plan.